 Following the exhibition of the strategy, an amendment was made to the Growth Centres SEPP to identify the Wilton Priority Growth Area.

-In August 2017 the NSW Government released the Interim Land Use and Infrastructure Implementation Plan for Wilton, which detailed how infrastructure would be delivered to support new communities in Wilton New Town.
+In September 2018 the NSW Government released Wilton 2040 – A Plan for the Wilton Growth Area, which detailed how infrastructure would be delivered to support new communities in Wilton New Town.

 Bradcorp and the other two principle landowners in Wilton New Town have committed more than $500 million to the delivery of state and local infrastructure to support the Wilton New Town community.

-Around 5,400 new dwellings, including terrace houses, will be delivered to assist in meeting Sydney’s demand for housing supply and affordability at Wilton North.
+Around 5,400 new dwellings, including terrace houses, will be delivered to assist in meeting Sydney’s demand for housing supply and affordability at North Wilton.